Computing Isomorphisms between Products of Supersingular Elliptic Curves: Introduction

 \section{Introduction}

-Computing isogenies between elliptic curves has been a vast field of research in the last decade, leading to the development of higher-dimensional techniques in cryptography~\cite{ComputingIsogeniesTheta, Algo_22_isogenies}.
-In particular, abelian varieties of dimension $g \geq 2$ isogenous to a product of supersingular elliptic curves play an important role in this setting~\cite{KeyRecoverySIDH_CD, KeyRecoverySIDH_MM, robert2023breaking, 2DWest, PRISM} .
+Algorithms for computing isogenies between elliptic curves have been a vast field of research, leading to the recent development of higher-dimensional techniques in cryptography~\cite{ComputingIsogeniesTheta, Algo_22_isogenies}.
+In particular, abelian varieties of dimension $g \geq 2$ isomorphic to a product of supersingular elliptic curves play an important role in this setting~\cite{KeyRecoverySIDH_CD, KeyRecoverySIDH_MM, robert2023breaking, 2DWest, PRISM}.
 An important feature of such abelian varieties is that they are all isomorphic over an algebraic closure.
-Studying the effectiveness of this result leads to interesting algorithmic questions.

 Let $\mathbb F_q$ be a finite field of characteristic $p>0$.
 An abelian variety defined over $\mathbb F_q$ is \emph{superspecial} if it is $\overline{\mathbb F_q}$-isomorphic to a product of supersingular elliptic curves defined over $ \overline{\mathbb F_q}$.
-The Deligne-Ogus-Shioda theorem~\cite{DelignTheo} states that for all $g>1$, all dimension-$g$ superspecial abelian varieties defined over $\F_q$ are $\overline{\mathbb F_q}$-isomorphic (as unpolarized abelian varieties).
+The Deligne-Ogus-Shioda theorem~\cite[Thm.~3.5]{DelignTheo} states that for all $g>1$, all dimension-$g$ superspecial abelian varieties defined over $\F_q$ are $\overline{\mathbb F_q}$-isomorphic (as unpolarized abelian varieties).
 The aim of this paper is to investigate computational aspects of this theorem.

 \begin{prob}[Effective Deligne-Ogus-Shioda problem] Let $g \geq 2$ be an integer.
 Given supersingular elliptic curves $E_1, \dots, E_g$ and $E_1', \dots, E_g'$ defined over $\mathbb F_q$, compute an $\overline{\mathbb F_q}$-isomorphism $E_1\times \cdots \times E_g \to E_1'\times \cdots \times E_g'$. \end{prob}